Wednesday, June 22, 2011

 The Remnant of Israel

 1 I ask then: Did God reject his people?
 By no means!
 I am an Israelite myself, a descendant of Abraham, from the tribe of Benjamin.
 2 God did not reject his people, whom he foreknew.
 Don’t you know what Scripture says in the passage about Elijah—how he appealed to God against Israel: 3 “Lord, they have killed your prophets and torn down your altars; I am the only one left, and they are trying to kill me”[a]?
 4 And what was God’s answer to him?
 “I have reserved for myself seven thousand who have not bowed the knee to Baal.”[b]
 5 So too, at the present time there is a remnant chosen by grace.
 6 And if by grace, then it cannot be based on works; if it were, grace would no longer be grace.
+7 What then?
+What the people of Israel sought so earnestly they did not obtain.
+The elect among them did, but the others were hardened, 8as it is written:

 “God gave them a spirit of stupor,